iltuoconsulenteit/DocCropper/README.md

 OCR capabilities will be offered in a future licensed edition.
 The current release hides the **Extract Text** button.

+## Disclaimer

+DocCropper and its authors accept no liability for illegal use.

 ## Credits

 This project is originally based on [varna9000/image-perspective-crop](https://github.com/varna9000/image-perspective-crop).
 Significant modifications and new features were added for broader usability.